+Team Size

-Team Size: Teams will be self-formed of 5 students per team.
+Teams will be self-formed of 5 students per team.
 Try to get a good balance of backgrounds and skill sets amongst your teammates.
-You will review and grade your teammates' contributions.
+You will review and grade your teammates' contributions by the end of the semester.
 I expect the students to work hard on the project, but also to have fun.